 All school staff are trained in First Aid through an approved training provider and this training is renewed every three years.
 At the time of writing this policy, full refresher training is due to take place in May 2022.
-Full refresher training for all staff last took place in May 2022.

 In addition, designated First Aiders receive more in-depth First Aid training and regular refresher training as set out in the qualification requirements.